Sebbyastian/1-23/README.md

 ====

 K&R exercise 1-23, with correct (as far as I can see) handling of trigraphs and line splices.
 This file is intended to be an informative testcase.

 Write a program to remove all comments from a C program.
-Don't forget to handle quotes strings and character constants properly.
+Don't forget to handle quoted strings and character constants properly.
 C comments don't nest.

 In the days of K&R C, the block style of comment was the only style.